-In the absence of a catalyst, most chemical kinetic methods for organic compounds use reactions with relatively slow rates, which limits the analysis to minor and to higher concentration trace analytes.
-Noncatalytic chemical kinetic methods for inorganic compounds that use metal-ligand complexation reactions may be fast or slow, with detection limits ranging from trace to minor analyte.
+In the absence of a catalyst, most chemical kinetic methods for organic compounds involve reactions with relatively slow rates, limiting the method to minor and higher concentration trace analytes.
+Noncatalytic chemical kinetic methods for inorganic compounds involving metal-ligand complexation may be fast or slow, with detection limits ranging from trace to minor analyte.

-The second factor that influences a method's detection limit is the instrumentation used to monitor the reaction's progress.
+The second factor influencing a method's detection limit is the instrumental technique used to monitor the reaction's progress.
 Most reactions are monitored spectrophotometrically or electrochemically.
 The scale of operation for these techniques are discussed in Chapter 10 and Chapter 11.